aplteam/Tatin/docs/FirstStepsWithTatin.md

 For every package Tatin will establish a couple of constants.
 Because APL has no concept of constants, they are emulated via niladic functions.

-They are injected into a namespace `TatinVars` which in turn is injected into `code`.
+They are injected into a namespace `TatinVars` which in turn is injected into the `code` namespace.

 Some of them always exist, some of them only under certain circumstances.